-The entire purpose of the personalization strategy is to understand shoppers, thereby allowing you to provide them the most relevant experience, and in turn, to help you build your business.
+The entire purpose of a personalization strategy is to understand shoppers, thereby allowing you to provide them the most relevant experience.
+One that delights!

+And in turn, this helps you build your business.
 Ideally it's a win-win, for you and your customers.

 World-class investor and Warren Buffet's partner, Charlie Munger inspires us to achieve this mutual-benefit business ideal: